anywhichway/lazui/docs/lazui.md

 Attribute Directive
 : A custom attribute that is used to make relatively minor modifications to the behavior of an element.
 For instance, `lz:src` is an attribute directive that loads content into an element.

-Controller
-: A JavaScript file that is loaded to provide additional sophisticated functionality to an element.
-For instance, [chart.js](#charts) can be loaded by the attribute [lz:controller](#pre-built-controllers) to support rendering of charts and graphs with configuration data provided by the element.

 Unless you are willing to [write your own JavaScript](#using-javascript), you should always provide the `autofocus` attribute.
 It tells `lazui` to process all the custom attribute directives and template substitutions in the document.